jaesea17/SendIt_api/README.md

 # SendIT API

-This is the API that serves the courier service web application "sendit"
+This is the API that serves the courier service web application "sendit"(originally a 6-hour code challenge).
 <br />
 <br />